szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 As a project, each of these files is contributing to the webpage.
 We will learn more about how later, but for now let's look at the webpage in your browser.

-Navigate to your folder containing these two files (in your file system, not in VSCode), and double-click the `index.html` file to open it in your browser.
+In your file system, (not in VSCode), navigate to your folder containing these two files and double-click the `index.html` file to open it in your browser.

 You should see the following:

 ![Hey it worked!](/images/heyitworked.png)

 If you reference both files in VSCode, you can see that text from each is being reflected on the webpage.
-In the HTML file, we are displaying `This is my project!` and `This is the response div`.
+In the HTML file, we are displaying `This is my project!`.
 In the JavaScript file, we are providing an alert that says `Hey it worked!`.

 ### Making a Change

 Without worrying about the HTML for now, let's change the `Hey it worked!` message to `My project is going to be awesome!`.
+Go ahead and make the change in your code editor.

 If you save the file now, you should see a new change being registered in the source control window.

 ![Second Commit](/images/second_commit.png)

-The number 1 in the source control icon indicates that there is one change to the file.
-If you click on it, you can see that it is tracking the changes made to the file.
+The number 1 in the source control icon indicates that there is one file change.
+If you click on it, you can see that it is tracking all the changes made to the file.
 The little `M` next to the file name indicates that the file is modified.

 ### Staging our Change

-You can also see a `+` (plus) sign next to the file name, which allows you to stage a change for commit.
+You can also see a `+` (plus) sign next to the file name, which allows you to __stage__ a change for commit.
 Go ahead and click it.
 You should now see a section that says `Staged Changes`.

 ![Staged Changes](/images/staged_changes.png)